withastro/astro/packages/integrations/cloudflare/README.md

 ### Custom `_routes.json`

-By default, `@astrojs/cloudflare` will generate a `_routes.json` file that lists function endpoints in the `include` array and files from your `dist/` folder, which would match one of the includes, in the `exclude` array.
+By default, `@astrojs/cloudflare` will generate a `_routes.json` file with `include` and `exclude` rules based on your applications's dynamic and static routes.
 This will enable Cloudflare to serve files and process static redirects without a function invocation.
 Creating a custom `_routes.json` will override this automatic optimization and, if not configured manually, cause function invocations that will count against the request limits of your Cloudflare plan.

+See [Cloudflare's documentation](https://developers.cloudflare.com/pages/platform/functions/routing/#create-a-_routesjson-file) for more details.

 ## Troubleshooting